MadridTechAlliance/JoinUs/README.md

-# How to join Madrid Tech Alliance
+# How to join Madrid Tech Alliance: https://github.com/MadridTechAlliance/JoinUs/edit/master/template_to_join.md

 ## We are looking for Tech Communities in Madrid that love what they are doing,  love sharing tech and being kinds with others above all!